 Miami-Dade County Public Schools

-I saw the call for help in the form of a flier on the art department door in December 2000.
-Miami-Dade County Public Schools reached out to the community in search of a new identity.
-My first thought for a solution was a palm tree but it needed to seamlessly combine with an education element.
-Through trial and error, I discovered palm fronds could be arranged to look like a book and its pages.
+I saw the call for entries on a flyer taped to the art department door in December 2000.
+Miami-Dade County Public Schools was reaching out to the community in search of a new identity.
+My first instinct was to use a palm tree but it needed to combine seamlessly with an element of education.
+Through trial and error, I discovered the palm fronds could be arranged to mimic a book and its pages.

 After entering the competition, I was notified the following month that marketing and advertising professionals from Miami's top ad agencies had judged the entry as the winning design.